Jenny Hval: Blood Bitch

+Iris Silver Mist

+On 1 May 2025, Hval released her ninth studio album, Iris Silver Mist.
+Named after a perfume by Serge Lutens, the album is influenced by fragrances, the sense of smell, and Hval's 2024 live performance piece, I Want To Be a Machine, which was described as "open-ended mediation on the purpose of art".
+Regarding the resulting studio album, Hval noted: "I think I’ve made an album that very much places music in between life and death, a place to speak with – or sing with – the dead.
+Whether it’s people, other artwork, public space, or democracy.
+This is how I see the sort of eerie string sounds on some of the album tracks.
+Misty, hoarse, ghostly, but still making sound, and with texture and scent."

 Style and influences

 Hval was influenced by the androgyny in 1980s pop music.
 In particular, she was inspired by the music video for Kate Bush's song "Cloudbusting", which features Bush as a young boy; Hval has expressed her admiration for the English musician's ability to write from many different perspectives.
 In her Master's thesis, The Singing Voice as Literature, Hval explored the sound poetry of Kate Bush's music, analysing the lyrics and music together, instead of as separate parts of a song.

-Hval's spoken-word delivery has been compared to Laurie Anderson's music.
+Hval's spoken-word delivery has also been compared to Laurie Anderson's artistic output.

 Novels

 After studying literature and working as a freelance columnist and writer, Jenny Hval published her novel Perlebryggeriet (Pearl Brewery) in 2009.
 An English edition, titled Paradise Rot: A Novel, was translated by Marjam Idriss and published by Verso Books in October 2018.
 Her second work, Inn i ansiktet (Into the Face), was published in Norway in October 2012.
 Hval published her third novel, Å hate Gud (To Hate God), in 2018, which also received a translation into English by Marjam Idriss and was published by Verso Books under the title Girls Against God in October 2020.
+Her fourth book, Gott hassen, was released in 2023, with Hval describing it as about "a human on stage as a ghost and the history and mourning of that person".